 The GBP First Lien Term Loan A 2028 has an interest rate of SONIA plus a margin of 1.75% with a SONIA floor of 0%.
 The EUR First Lien Term Loan A 2028 has an interest rate of EURIBOR plus a margin of 1.75% with a EURIBOR floor of 0%.
 The USD First Lien Term Loan A 2028 has an interest rate of daily compound SOFR plus 0.10% plus a margin of 1.75% with a SOFR floor of 0%.
-The USD First Lien Term Loan B 2030 has an interest rate of (x) ABR (provided that in no event shall such ABR rate with respect to the First Incremental Term B Loans be less than 1.00% per annum) plus an applicable margin equal to 1.25% (or 1.00% upon the Net First Lien Leverage Ratio decreasing to 2.55:1 or below) or (y) Adjusted Term SOFR (provided that in no event shall such Adjusted Term SOFR rate with respect to the First Lien Leverage Ratio decreasing to 2.25% (or 2.00% upon the Net First Lien 0.50%) plus an applicable margin equal to 2.25% (or 2.00% upon the Net First Lien 2.55:1 or below).
+The USD First Lien Term Loan B 2030 has an interest rate of (x) ABR (provided that in no event shall such ABR rate with respect to the First Incremental Term B Loans be less than 1.00% per annum) plus an applicable margin equal to 1.25% (or 1.00% upon the Net First Lien Leverage Ratio decreasing to 2.55:1 or below) or (y) Adjusted Term SOFR (provided that in no event shall such Adjusted Term SOFR rate with respect to the First Incremental Term B Loans be less than 0.50%) plus an applicable margin equal to 2.25% (or 2.00% upon the Net First Lien Leverage Ratio decreasing to 2.55:1 or below).
 Interest on each of the facilities is payable on the last day of each interest period.
 Facilities drawn down may be prepaid at any time in whole or in part without premium or penalty on three business days' (or such shorter period as the administrative agent may agree) prior notice (but, if in part, by a minimum of \$1 million or its currency equivalent).